hpssjellis/ai-q/README.md

    - Address and manage their addictions.

    **Teaching Strategies:**
+   - The key here is that these students have no desire to stop there addiction and may perceive learning as a problem.
+Expect to crush or be crushed.
-   - Set clear and consistent boundaries regarding screen time.
+   - Set clear and consistent boundaries regarding all classroom activities.
+   - Use administration for help when they out-smart you and break a rule or find a loophole.
+The tone of learning must be maintained.
-   - Engage them in interest-based projects to channel their intelligence positively.
+   - Engage them in interest-based projects to channel their intelligence positively, but not at a massive time on waste on your part
    - Provide support for underlying issues, such as counseling for addictions.

 5. **Emergent and Addicted (5-20%)**